awsdocs/aws-systems-manager-user-guide/doc_source/session-preferences-run-as.md

 + [Add Tags to Manage Your AWS IAM Users and Roles](http://aws.amazon.com/blogs/security/add-tags-to-manage-your-aws-iam-users-and-roles/) on the *AWS Security Blog*

 **Method 2: Specify an OS user name in Session Manager preferences**
-When you configure Session Manager preferences in the console or by using the AWS CLI, you can specify the operating system user name to start sessions with\.
+When you configure Session Manager preferences in the console or by using the AWS Command Line Interface \(AWS CLI\), you can specify the operating system user name to start sessions with\.

 Using this method, all sessions are run by the same OS user for all the IAM users in your account who connect to the instance using Session Manager\.

-**How It Works**
+**How it works**
 If you enable Run As support for sessions, the system checks for access permissions as follows:

 1. For the user who is starting the session, has their IAM user account or role been tagged with `SSMSessionRunAs = os-user-account-name`?